Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Magnesium and the Hallmarks of Aging

-Systematic analysis of the relationship between magnesium and each of the universal hallmarks of biological aging identified by López-Otín.
+Review of the relationship between magnesium and each of the universal hallmarks of biological aging identified by López-Otín.

 Dietary magnesium intake and the risk of cardiovascular disease, type 2 diabetes, and all-cause mortality: a dose-response meta-analysis of prospective cohort studies

-Dose-response meta-analysis of over one million participants showing that a 100 mg/day increase in magnesium intake is associated with a 22% reduction in heart failure risk.
+Dose-response meta-analysis of over one million participants showing that a 100 mg/day increase in dietary magnesium intake is associated with a 22% reduction in heart failure risk.

 Frequently Asked Questions